The EnergyTight™ Solution

 Certification Matters

-• An EnergytightTM certificate proves performance—it’s not enough to just say a home is energy efficient
+• An EnergyTight™ certificate proves performance—it’s not enough to just say a home is energy efficient

 Energy Efficient Homes sell Faster and For a Premium

-Energytight™ Certification
+EnergyTight™ Certification

-Verified by blower door testing, Energytight™ offers two levels:
+Verified by blower door testing, EnergyTight™ offers two levels:

 Retrofit Certified: For existing homes.
 Aims to reduce air leakage to 10 ACH50 or better—improving energy efficiency, comfort, and air quality to levels comparable to, or better than, a typical new home.